#PhysEd Curriculum Mapping

 Now that you have your unit blocks created, your activities selected and a good idea of how much time you have to work with each class, it’s time for you to decide how many periods you will need per unit.

-Personally, I make this decision based off of the number of outcomes within a unit block and the weight of those outcomes (i.e. how much content I predict I will be able to unpack from each outcome).
+Personally, I make this decision based on the number of outcomes within a unit block and the weight of those outcomes (i.e. how much content I predict I will be able to unpack from each outcome).

 This step is by far the aspect of my physical education curriculum mapping that gets revised the most.
 Sometimes I realize that I assigned way too many/few periods to a specific unit.
 It’s a learning process that I am continuously trying to refine and improve.
 That’s teaching, right?